openpitrix/openpitrix/README.md

 ### Motivation

 The project originates from [QingCloud AppCenter](https://appcenter.qingcloud.com) which helps developers to create a cloud-based enterprise application in a few days and sell it on the center.
 In addition, the learning curve of how to [develop such application](https://appcenter-docs.qingcloud.com/developer-guide/) is extremely low.
 Usually it takes a couple of hours for a developer to understand the working flow.
 Since QingCloud AppCenter was launched, many customers and partners have been asking us if it supports IaaS other than QingCloud such as AWS, Vmware.
-That is the project comes from.
+That is where the project comes from.

 ### Design